Prateeknandle/url-shortener/README.md

 # URL-SHORTENER

-A basic URL shortener application which provides the shorten url for the actual url.
-It stores the shorteb url in `data.txt` file, corresponding to its actual/original url.
+A URL shortener application that provides the shortened URL for the actual URL.
+It stores the shortened URL in a `data.txt` file, corresponding to its actual/original URL.

 # Setting - up